aamrits/frontend-interview-questions/react-concepts.md

 </div>

 #### Q15
-### ✍Exploring Lazy Loading and its benefits in React applications
+### 💥 Exploring Lazy Loading and its benefits in React applications

 <div align="right">